kflemming30/6505-Project/README.md

 - Investigate correlations between subjective reviews and quantifiable neighborhood attributes in targeted US cities.
 - Understand how guest experiences align with tangible neighborhood characteristics.
-- Establish a framework aligning review sentiments with diverse objective metrics in selected cities.

 ### Methodologies and Tools